Do you want to know how to increase your metabolism?

 4. You’re Doing It Wrong

-If you’re reading this article, it’s most likely because you want to lose weight and/or avoid gaining weight.
+If you’re reading this article, it’s most likely because you want to lose weight.

-Unfortunately, increasing your metabolism to make that happen isn’t exactly ideal, efficient, or even realistically possible in many cases.
+Unfortunately, trying to lose weight by “increasing your metabolism” isn’t exactly ideal, efficient, or even realistically possible in many cases.

-Because losing weight/preventing weight gain is ALWAYS going to be more about how many total calories you’re eating rather than how many total calories you’re burning.
+Because losing weight is ALWAYS going to be more about how many total calories you’re eating rather than how many total calories you’re burning.

 Again, it comes down to calories in vs calories out.